dwyl/PWA-Liveview/README.md

 ### Rendering Strategy: SSR vs. Client-Side Hooks

-To keep the UI interactive both online and offline, we mix `LiveView`’s server-side rendering (SSR) with a client-side reactive framework:
+To keep the UI interactive both online and offline, we mix `LiveView`’s server-side rendering (SSR) with a client-side reactive framework.
+We used `SolidJS` because it's lightweight, no virtual DOM, and has simple a simple primitives  (`render`, `createSignal`) when we want to inject such a component into the DOM.

 - Online (`LiveView` SSR or JS-hooks):